 Joanne Welch, Headteacher at St. Catharine’s Catholic Primary School, Chipping Campden.

-'Faye, thank you so much for all your advice and support over my first two terms as a new head.
+'Faye, thank you so much for all your advice and support.
 You have saved me so much time and your quick responses with up-to-date information to all of my queries has been really appreciated.
 In terms of my own CPD I am so grateful that you are always there to point me in the right direction and keep me on track.'

 Jill Kewley, Headteacher at Bledington Primary School, Gloucestershire.